ga-curriculum/dom-events/concepts/README.md

 To interact with this app, the user might want to:

-- Type the text of the new to-do into an `<input>`
+- Type the name of a new to-do item into an `<input>`
-- Click an `<button>` labeled **Add to-do**
+- Click the `<button>` labeled **Add to-do**

 ![To-Do App Two](./assets/todo-app-two.png)

-So what happens next?
+What happens when the user clicks the button?
 This is where events come into play.
-For the app to function as the user expects when the button is clicked, the click would trigger a function that performs the following:
+For the app to function as the user expects, the click would trigger a function that performs a series of tasks:

-1. Create a new element.
-2. Access the text entered into the `<input>` element.
+2. Capture text entered into the `<input>` element.
+1. Create a new list item
-3. Set the content of the new element to that text.
+3. Set the content of the new list item to the text entered by the user
-4. Place the new element on the page so that it's visible to the user.
+4. Place the new list item into the list
-5. Finally, for a better user experience (UX), reset the input by clearing out the current text.
+5. Finally, for a better user experience, clear the input so its ready for the next item

-The above steps require our JavaScript app to interact with the DOM.
+All of these steps require JavaScript to perform the interactions with html elements on the screen.

 ![To-Do App Three](./assets/todo-app-three.png)

+## Types of events

-Lots of events are generated within the browser, for example, all of these actions can trigger an event:
+Lots of events can be generated within the browser.
+For example, all of these actions can trigger an event:

 - A user moves or clicks the mouse.
 - A user presses a key.
 - A form is submitted.
 - The page has finished loading or has been resized.
-- And so on.
+- And more!

 Take a quick peek at the [MDN documentation for events](https://developer.mozilla.org/en-US/docs/Web/Events) to see the sheer number of events we can respond to.

-Without DOM events, the code we write cannot interact with browser events.